-Therefore, for these reasons, and for all the reasons set forth at pp. 8-24 above, I conclude that it was not reasonable for the PSC to agree to pay the experts in question to work on the Young-Geier article.
-I do not believe that a reasonable hypothetical paying client of the PSC would have agreed to fund the Young-Geier article as part of the cost of pursuing either the Omnibus Autism Proceeding as whole, or the King case itself.
-Thus, it would not be reasonable for me to compensate the costs of producing the article.16
+Therefore, for all the reasons set forth above at pp. 8-30 above, and the reasons set forth at pp. 8-24 of my Decision filed on December 13, 2010, I conclude that it was not reasonable for the PSC to agree to pay the experts in question to work on the Young-Geier article.
+I do not believe that a reasonable "hypothetical paying client" of the PSC would have agreed to fund the Young-Geier article as part of the cost of pursuing either the Omnibus Autism Proceeding as whole, or the King case itself.
+Thus, it would not be reasonable for me to compensate the costs of producing the article.32